Actifio/AGMPowerCLI/UsageExamples.md

 1791809 Image_0176133 2023-03-01 23:40:55
 1745128 Image_0173061 2023-02-23 22:16:47
 ```
 Now that we have the image IDs we can validate them one at a time like this.
-There are two things we want to do, which confirm there is a matching snapshotname and that the status is READY.
+There are two things we want to find, which is to confirm there is a matching snapshotname and that the status is READY.
 ```
+$image = 1845601
-Confirm-AGMLibComputeEngineImage 1845601
+Confirm-AGMLibComputeEngineImage $image

 id           : 1845601
 project      : avwarglab1